 1. Call Quality Issues

-Real-time traffic is subjected to QoS (Quality of Service), inherently causing voice traffic to be prioritized over all data types where delays and packet loss are minimized.
-It has great quality with voice calls too.
+Real-time traffic follows QoS (Quality of Service) rules.
+This means voice traffic gets priority over other data.
+As a result, delays and packet loss are reduced.
+It has great quality with voice calls, too.

 2. SIP Registration Failures

-SIP registration failures occur when you can’t connect to the VoIP network.
-To fix this, check your SIP credentials, ensure firewall settings aren’t blocking the connection, and review your network configurations.
+Failures to register for SIP happen when you are unable to connect to the VoIP network.
+Make sure you verify your SIP credentials.
+Also, ensure that your firewall settings aren’t blocking the connection.
+Examine your network configurations to resolve this.

-Properly configuring these settings will help you register and connect to the VoIP network successfully, especially when troubleshooting issues with SIP trunking.
+Configuring these settings will help you register and connect to the VoIP network successfully.
+It helps especially when troubleshooting issues with SIP trunking.

 One-way audio problems occur when callers can hear one side of the conversation but not the other.

-To fix this, adjust the NAT (Network Address Translation) settings on your router and ensure your VoIP system’s codec configuration is correct.
+To resolve this issue, adjust the NAT (Network Address Translation) settings on your router.
+Also, ensure your VoIP system’s codec configuration is correct.
 NAT router setting changes will help restore two-way audio during calls.

 4. Echo & Noise Issues